urbit/docs.urbit.org/content/guides/command-line/style-text.md

 +++
-title = "Styled Text"
+title = "Styling Text"
-weight = 199
+weight = 40
 +++

 In this tutorial, we examine how to produce `styx` styled text strings and output them to the terminal from an agent.